jEFFLEZ/qflush/README.md

 Résumé rapide
 - qflush est l'orchestrateur (CLI + daemon) principal du projet Funesterie.
 Le coeur se trouve dans `src/` et la sortie build dans `dist/`.

+> Note: The `dist/` build artifacts should not be committed to the repository.
+If you have a local `dist/` directory, prefer adding it to `.gitignore` and removing it from the index (e.g. `git rm -r --cached dist/`).
+This repository already lists `dist/` in `.gitignore`.

 Architecture (big picture)
 - Entrées principales:
   - `src/daemon/qflushd.ts` : serveur HTTP (endpoints admin & NPZ).